Will Lehman 2026

 Ronald Adams Sr., a 63-year-old skilled tradesman and machine repairman with 19 years at Stellantis, was crushed to death at the Dundee Engine Complex on April 7, 2025.
 An overhead gantry crane unexpectedly engaged while he was servicing equipment, fatally crushing him.

-More than eight months later, his family, co-workers, and the public have received no answers from Stellantis, the UAW, or state safety authorities.
+To this day, his family, coworkers, and the public still have not received answers from Stellantis, the UAW, or state safety authorities.
 His widow asked: “Why don't I have answers?”

 Ronald's story is not unique.
 Workers are being maimed and killed across the auto industry while the bureaucracy enforces a wall of silence.